papaizsolti02/RetailPulse_DW/README.md

 This table stores metadata about each dataset used in the system.
 It tracks where the data originates, how often it is refreshed, and the specific tables involved at different stages of the ETL process: raw loading, processing, and final output.
 This enables flexible management and automation of data workflows.

 ![Datasets Listed](./images/datasets_listed.png)

+---
+The **RetailPulse_DW** data warehouse pipeline offers a comprehensive, scalable solution for e-commerce analytics.
+By combining synthetic data generation, robust staging and production ETL processes, and sophisticated slowly changing dimension handling, it enables accurate, historical, and real-time insights.
+The modular design ensures easy extensibility and maintainability across product, user, transaction, and financial data domains, empowering data-driven decision-making with reliable and up-to-date information.